brettz9/webappfind/README.md

 # Possible future API changes
 1. Change filetypes.json to .filetypes.json or at least support the latter for those not wishing to distract users or let them mess things up.
 1. Possible changes to parameters passed to registered protocol handlers and/or default handlers (if any, as may only be passed through postMessage or some other means)
+    1. Avoid or allow repeats of URI, method, filetype, path too?

 # Higher priority todos planned
 1. Create tests with using registerProtocolHandler (also for JS/JSON/mytype)